 - Why some new caller IDs might already be flagged

 - How to help stop your numbers from being marked as spam in the first place

-Why Is My Phone Number Marked as Spam or Scam Likely?
+Why Is My Phone Number Marked as Spam Risk or Scam Likely?

 To address call flagging, it’s important to first understand how providers are marking phone number numbers as a “spam risk” or blocking them altogether.

-When the FCC instituted regulations like STIR/SHAKEN, they placed much of the burden for rooting out spam calls on the shoulders of telecoms carriers.
+When the FCC instituted regulations like STIR/SHAKEN, they placed much of the burden for rooting out spam calls on the shoulders of telecom carriers.

 As a result, major telco carriers each use their own set of complicated algorithms to determine whether or not a number is likely to be spam.
 There’s little transparency around these algorithms, and they are frequently being updated.

 The most common reasons that numbers are marked as Spam or Scam Likely include: